AndreiPuchko/q2sfx/README.md

 ---

-## Features
+## ✨ Key Features

 - Build Python apps using PyInstaller (optional, can start from existing build).
-- Pack PyInstaller output into a ZIP payload.
+- Pack PyInstaller output into a ZIP payload (optional, can start from existing ZIP).
 - Embed payload into a Go-based self-extracting executable (SFX).

+## The generated SFX executable provides:

+- **Installer**: on the first run extracts all payload data (PyA) into the given folder(optional), creates the shortcut (optional).
+- **Updater**: When updating, the tool only overwrites core components (`.exe`, `_internal/`, and `assets/`).
+Custom user folders, logs, or local databases remain untouched.
-- Supports console or GUI mode.
+- **CLI Flexibility**: SFX Supports flags to force console mode, change the installation path or shortcut name.
-- Optionally creates a desktop shortcut.
-- Fully configurable output directories.
+- Progress bar with animated spinner.
-- Works on Windows, Linux, and macOS.
+- Cross-platform: Windows, Linux, macOS.

+- **Progress indication during extraction**, including an animated spinner.
+- **Safe overwrite behavior** — only predefined folders and files are modified (`_internal`, `assets`, and the executable itself), preventing accidental data loss.

 ---